decentraland/avatar-assets/README.md

-# Index of Items for Avatars
+# Decentraland Basic Avatar Assets

+This repository contains the basic set of supporting assets for avatars in the Decentraland world.